On differential smoothness of certain Artin-Schelter regular algebras of dimension 5: Preliminaries

-defined for suitable parameters \( a, b, c \in \Bbbk \), is a noncommutative AS-regular algebra of global dimension $3$.
+\item The three-dimensional Sklyanin algebra, { { }} defined for suitable parameters \( a, b, c \in \Bbbk \), is a noncommutative AS-regular algebra of global dimension $3$.
 This algebra was introduced by Artin, Tate, and Van den Bergh as a deformation of the commutative polynomial ring and has become a cornerstone example in the study of noncommutative projective geometry \cite{ArtinTateVandenBergh1990}. \end{enumerate} \end{example}

 We focus on the study of five-dimensional AS-regular algebras, especially those generated by two, three and five elements.